 The Comprehensive Plan will require continued commitment from the Town.
-The following is a list of steps that should be taken to ensure successful implementation.
+The following are steps t to ensure successful implementation.

-- Assign the Planning Commission to oversee the implementation of the Comprehensive Plan.
-The commission would not be responsible for directly carrying out actions, but would initiate tasks and coordinate with agencies, volunteers, Town staff, local organizations and/or other groups to help carry them out. - Submit priority implementation projects as part of the City budget discussions.
-If projects require municipal approval and/or funding, ensure that they are presented to Council with plenty of time for deliberation. - Annually evaluate implementation of the Comprehensive Plan, documenting actions taken during the past year to help achieve the vision, address community development objectives and make recommendations to City Council of modifications to the Comprehensive Plan.
-Append the annual update to the Plan document to create an ongoing record of progress. - Support the Garrett County annual priority letter that addresses transportation issues, particularly MD 560 and MD 135.
+- Assign the Planning Commission to oversee implementation of the Comprehensive Plan.
+The commission would not be responsible for directly carrying out actions, but would initiate tasks and coordinate with agencies, volunteers, Town staff, local organizations and others. - Submit priority implementation projects as part of the Town budget discussions.
+If projects require municipal approval and/or funding, ensure that they are presented to Council with plenty of time for deliberation. - Annually evaluate implementation of the Comprehensive Plan, documenting actions taken to help achieve the vision and make recommendations to Town Council for needed modifications.
+Append the annual update to the Plan to create an ongoing record of progress. - Support the Garrett County annual priority letter that addresses transportation issues, particularly MD 560 and MD 135. - Support and endorse the Mountain Maryland Gateway to the West Heritage Area, as a State Certified Heritage Area.
+The Mountain Maryland Gateway to the West Heritage Area Management Plan is included by reference to the segments of this plan that are applicable.
+The Management Plan is a guidance document for activities supported by the Heritage Program incentives.